Celebrities move mountains to raise £50,000 for Mind

-This comes in direct response to new figures showing demand for the mental health charity’s infoline has risen by 55 per cent in two years.
+This comes in direct response to new figures showing demand for the mental health charity’s infoline has risen by 55% in two years.
 Anna and Matt aim to raise over £50,000, to help Mind meet this demand.

 Since 2012 the number of people contacting the Mind infoline for advice and support has risen from 51,300 to 79,600 (55%).
 As more and more people ask for urgent help, the charity has appealed for donations to ensure it can meet this sharp increase.
-At present it is unable to answer 25 per cent of calls that come in during open timings and 56 per cent of calls overall.
+At present it is unable to answer 25% of calls that come in during open timings and 56% of calls overall.

 In the same period 2011/12 compared to 2013/14* there has been a serious shift in the nature of calls, with a marked increase from people in extreme distress:

 - Contact directly relating to suicide has risen by 79% (1,185 to 2,123 calls)